amirmasoud-iravani/ai-engineering-school/README.md

 ## Why this structure?

-The course introduction presents a staircase from Python to data work, preprocessing and feature engineering, machine learning, deep learning, MLOps, and AI applications.
+The course introduction presents a staircase from Python to data manipulation, preprocessing and feature engineering, machine learning, deep learning, MLOps, and AI applications.
 This repository follows that staircase while adding setup, testing, projects, and a separate data-preprocessing stage.

 ## What is ready now?